 Installing a solar charge controller

-The solar charge controller should be installed in a well ventilated place, avoiding direct sunlight, high temperature and should not be installed in a place where water can penetrate the solar controller.
+- Solar charge controllers should be installed in a well-ventilated area, away from direct sunlight, high temperature, and should not be installed where water can penetrate the solar controller.
+Place the charge controller close to the battery to minimize voltage drop, ensuring easy monitoring and maintenance.

-To choose the right screws to mount the solar controller on the wall or other platform, the screws should be M4 or M5, and the diameter of the screw cap should be less than 10mm.
+- Select the appropriate screws to mount the solar controller on the wall or other platform, the screws should be M4 or M5, and the nut diameter should be less than 10mm.
+Mount the Charge Controller Use the screws or other mounting hardware provided with the device to securely mount the charge controller on a stable surface.

-Please save enough space between the wall and the solar controller for cooling and connection sequence.
+- Please leave enough space between the wall and the solar controller to facilitate the cooling and connection sequence.

-To avoid short circuit, first screw the battery pack to the controller, then connect the solar panel, and then connect the load.
+- All terminals are connected tightly when packaged, please loosen all terminals for better connection.
+To avoid short circuit, screw the battery pack to the controller first, then connect the solar panel, and then connect the load.

-If a short circuit occurs at the terminal of the controller, it will lead to fire or leakage and must be very careful.
-(We strongly recommend to connect the fuse on the battery pack side to 1.5 times of the rated current of the controller), after the correct connection is successfully made.
-When the sunlight is abundant, the LCD will show the solar panel and the arrow from the solar panel to the battery pack will light up.
+- If the controller terminals are short-circuited, it will cause fire or leakage, and you must be very careful.
+(We strongly recommend connecting the fuse on the battery pack side to 1.5 times the rated current of the controller), after the correct connection is successful.
+When there is sufficient sunlight, the LCD will display the solar panel, and the arrow from the solar panel to the battery pack will light up.

 Solar controller wiring method